 The use of the cash disbursement journal is a three step process.

-- Information is recorded in the cash disbursement journal from the appropriate source documents.
+- Information is recorded in the cash disbursement journal from the appropriate source documents such as check book stubs, bank statements, and cash purchase invoices.

 - The cash disbursements journal line items are used to update the subsidiary ledgers, such as the accounts payable ledger.